trylotus/connectors/README.md

 ```

-### Advanced
+## Advanced
-In some cases, a source connector may use input data from the Nakji message queue instead of an external source.
+In some cases, a source connector may use input data from the Lotus message queue instead of an external source.
 This reduces the need for every connector to make a new RPC request, at the cost of slightly increasing latency.
 For example:

 ```kroki imgType="mermaid" imgTitle="Aggregator connectors"
 flowchart LR